olivia-mauger/tutorials/docs/source/operators.rst

 	 public main( String[] args ) => ()
          {

+	 	/*
+                 * When using the "/" for division, if either the operator or operand is a
+	 	 * double, the result will be a double (double division).
+                 */
                 var divide = 7.0/2;
 	 	Console.printLine("Result 1: " # divide);

 	        /*
-                 *When using the "/" for division, if either the operator or operand is a *double, the result will be a double (double division).
+                 * If the operator and operand are both ints, then the result will
+	 	 * by a non-rounded whole number (decimal point is "cut off").
 	 	 */
                 var divide2 = 7/2;
 	 	Console.printLine("Result 2: " # divide2);

 	 	/*
-                 *If the operator and operand are both ints, then the result will *by a non-rounded whole number (decimal point is "cut off").
+                 * Although both the operator and operand are ints, the variable
+	 	 * divide3 is a double.
+What happens?
+First, the expression to the right
+	 	 * of the equals sign is evaluated.
+Since both numbers are ints,
+	   	 * the result is also an int: 3.
+Assignment happens SECOND.
+Shadow recognizes
+	 	 * that the result must be stored as a double, so now divide3 holds the value 3.0,
+	 	 * not 3.5 -- which is a common mistake.
 	 	 */
                 var divide3 = 7/2;
 	 	Console.printLine("Result 3: " # divide3);
-	 	/*
-                 *Although both the operator and operand are ints, the variable *divide3 is a double.
-What happens?
-First, the expression to the right *of the equals sign is evaluated.
-Since both numbers are ints, *the result is also an int: 3.
-Assignment happens SECOND.
-Shadow recognizes *that the result must be stored as a double, so now divide3 holds the value 3.0, *not 3.5 -- which is a common mistake.
-	 	 */

 	 }
     }